olikraus/scad/train_tube_track/README.md

 "Train Tube Track" adds a movable thing (usually a train or railway engine) to a miniature diorama (https://en.wikipedia.org/wiki/Diorama).

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

  * "Train Tube Track" contains multiple pieces (see below)
  * All parts are available as 3D printer STL files
  * Many different tracks can be created